 Temple has been nationally recognized for its support of veteran students, faculty and staff.
-For the fifth consecutive year, the university was named to G.I Jobs Magazine's Military Friendly Schools list recognizing the top 20 percent of colleges, universities and trade schools that offer the most support to America’s military servicemembers and veterans.
+For the fifth consecutive year, the university was named to G.I Jobs Magazine's Military Friendly Schools list recognizing the top 20 percent of colleges, universities and trade schools that offer the most support to America’s military servicemembers and veterans and is No.24 on U.S. News & World Report's list of Best Colleges for Veterans.
 The list is compiled through extensive research and a data-driven survey of more than 12,000 schools nationwide approved by the U.S. Department of Veterans Affairs.

 TEMPLE MADE VETERANS ROCK!!

 Additional Military Pride Month Events

 September 6 -Navy vs. Temple Owls- 1:00pm- Temple Owls will take on Navy during the Owls home opener on Saturday, September 6, at 1:00pm. at Lincoln Financial Field.
 Go Temple Owls!